braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 ### Basic integration

-To access Braze's messaging features, you must integrate the UI library.
+To access Braze messaging features, you must integrate the UI library.
 See the following Android Studio directions to integrate the UI library depending on your IDE:

 #### Add Braze dependency